 - MGNT 4660

 Addtional information about this program is available in the program brochure.
 Please refer to the program checklist for a complete summary all course requirements including core curriculum, electives, required and elective major courses.
-More information about this is available here in the online course catalog.
+More information about this is available here in the Course Catalogs.

 Description: This course introduces students to basic programming and web page design.
 Specific emphasis will be placed on introducing students to web development applications, content management systems, and programming languages.